sdrpa/XMap/ReadMe.md

-# X-Plane Live GoogleMaps GPS Tracker
+# X-Plane Personal GoogleMaps GPS Tracker for iPad

-iPad X-Plane flight tracker to enhance the experience of Bush flying.
+XMap is X-Plane flight tracker app enhancing the experience of Bush flying.
 XMap displays X-Plane live aircraft position on your iPad using Google maps.

 ![Screenshot](Screenshot.jpeg)